mlflow/mlflow/docs/source/quickstart.rst

 How do I share my MLFlow runs and experiments?
 ----------------------------------------------

 By default, MLFlow stores tracking data and artifacts in a ``./mlruns`` subdirectory of where you ran the code.
 You can change this behavior by setting the ``MLFLOW_TRACKING_URI`` environment variable to a different location.
-For instance, you can set it to a shared filesystem, a tracking server, or a Databricks workspace.
+For instance, you can set it to a shared filesystem, a SQLAlchemy-compatible database, a tracking server, or a Databricks workspace.

 You can run a tracking server on a network-accessible server by running: